The Harmful Feature Becomes the Safety Signal

 The result is bounded.
 The core experiments focus on Llama-3-8B-Instruct and Llama-2-7B-Chat, with a smaller supplementary 70B analysis.
 The attack-pair filters leave few successful pairs, especially for 70B.
 The method requires white-box activation access, so it is not a drop-in public moderation API.
 The paper focuses on attention heads; it explicitly leaves fuller study of MLPs, LayerNorm, richer refusal subspaces, and broader benchmark coverage for future work.

 The safety caveat is dual use.
 Mapping suppressed heads can help defenders build better monitors, but it can also teach attackers where bypass pressure lands.
-This page therefore does not reproduce attack strings or output examples.
+This page therefore does not reproduce attack strings, token-level examples, or operational bypass prompts.

 Audit Receipt